nasa/HyperCP/README.md

 **Solar Zenith Angle** may be filtered for minimum and maximum values.
 **Default Min: 20 deg (Zhang et al 2017); Default Max: 60 deg (Brewin et al. 2016)**

+**Spectral Outlier Filter** may be applied to remove noisy data prior to binning.
+This simple filter examines only the spectrum of Es, Li, and Lt from 400 - 700 nm, above which the data are extremely noisy.
+Using the standard deviation of the normalized spectra for the entire sample ensemble, together with a multiplier to establish an envelope, spectra with data outside the envelop in any band are rejected.
+Currently, the arbitrary filter factors are 5.0 for Es, 8.0 for Li, and 3.0 for Lt.
+Results of spectral filtering are saved as spectral plots in ./Plots/L4_Spectral_Filter.

+*{To Do: Improve this filter and/or include the sigmas as adjustables in the GUI as per Anom.
+Anal.}*

 **Time Average Interval** can be set to the user's requirements.
 Setting this to avoids temporal binning, using the common timestamps established in L3.

 Data are optionally limited to the lowest (e.g. 5% default) of Lt data at 780 nm within the sampling interval (if binning is performed) to minimize the effects of glint reflection from surface waves **(Hooker et al. 2002, Hooker and Morel 2003)**.